-Data from CoreLogic reveals that 20% of home appraisals came in lower than the sales price on transactions that occurred in 2021.
-However, that figure reflects a larger percentage of low appraisals than is typical for a given year as a result of the pandemic housing frenzy.
+Data from CoreLogic reveals in Summer 2021, 20% of home appraisals came in lower than the sales price, but by October 2021, that number had dropped to just over 10%.
 In a more balanced market, it’s common for an average of 7%-11% of sales to see the appraisal come in under contract value, according to the same dataset.

 The odds of your appraisal coming in low depends on many factors, including your market’s current conditions.
 Jolene Jacobs, a top real estate agent who sells homes 57% faster than her market average, shares that low appraisals are becoming less common in her market Royal Oaks, Michigan: “There’s been a couple here and there . . .
 Appraisals are not necessarily an issue right now.
 But I will tell you, earlier in the year, there were issues.”

 We’ll dig into some of the reasons why your appraisal could come in low with insight from five real estate experts.
 Here’s a sneak peak at what’s ahead:

 - How market conditions may increase the odds of a low appraisal

 - What other factors can lead to a low appraisal?

 - Steps to challenge a low appraisal when appropriate

 - Your options if you can’t challenge the appraisal

 - When to negotiate an appraisal gap guarantee